 The Classic Car Boot Sale

-Visitors are blown away by this boot sale with a twist, which is now in its ninnth year.
+Visitors are blown away by this boot sale with a twist, which has just taken place, 27th - 28th April 2024.
 Held a couple of times annually, it sees over 100 classic cars and traders joined by thousands of shoppers for a family-friendly celebration of all things vintage.

 Its founder, Red or Dead designer Wayne Hemingway, says: ‘The CCBS offers something for everyone, with the mix of fabulous free entertainment, a host of stalls offering an eclectic mix of vintage, upcycled and uniquely designed goodies.